 Raising the fork oil height also increases bottoming resistance.
 When there’s more oil and less air in the forks, the oil is harder to compress.

 Lastly, you can do a DIY re-valve upgrade with Race Tech gold valves if you don’t mind taking apart your suspension.
 It may take 2-3 attempts to get it how you like it, but you can feel a big improvement if you take your time and pay attention to what the bike is doing.

 The CRF250L handles low to moderate speeds fairly well because the wheelbase is shorter than bigger dual sport bikes.
 Since the seat height is lower, this also makes it easier to lean and turn because the center of gravity is lower.

 However, due to its weight, it doesn’t handle technical trails, big obstacles or whoops very well.
 This weight is also an advantage on the highway because it’s more stable and doesn’t get pushed around by the wind or “dirty air” from other cars and trucks as much as a trail bike would.

 CRF250L weight – how big of an issue is it?

-At about 317-322 lbs (depending on model year), the CRF250L is about 50-70 lbs heavier than a dirt bike that’s made for trail riding.
-This is a big difference and you will definitely feel it when riding it back to back – it will be more noticable on tight and technical trails when you have to work harder to handle the bike.
+At about 317-322 lbs. (depending on model year), the CRF250L is about 50-70 lbs. heavier than a dirt bike that’s made for trail riding.
+This is a big difference and you will definitely feel it when riding it back to back – it will be more noticeable on tight and technical trails when you have to work harder to handle the bike.

 With that said, since the center of gravity is lower than taller dirt bikes, it won’t feel like a 70 pound difference.
 That is, unless you have to pick it up off the ground if you fall over.